CMM Researchers along with international team to discover how cells rebuild after division

 When cells divide they need to rebuild their nucleus and organise their genome.
 This new collaborative research from the University, which is published online in Nature Cell Biology, demonstrates how cells achieve this through the unexpected deployment of filamentous actin (f-actin) to the nucleus.
 This provides the first evidence that actin polymerisation in the nucleus helps in reshaping the nucleus and reorganising the genome after cell division, known as mitosis.

-Alice Sherrard is the co-first author of this study and a PhD student with Dr Abderrahmane Kaidi, the principal investigator, he says this discovery advances our fundamental knowledge of genome regulation in space and time and could have major implications in understanding cancer and degeneration.
+The international team, including CMMs own Alice Sherrard, one of the co-first authors of this study and a PhD student, along with MRC New Investigator and Senior Lecturer Dr Abderrahmane Kaidi.
+He says this discovery advances our fundamental knowledge of genome regulation in space and time and could have major implications for understanding cancer and degeneration.

 For the full story see the University's main news pages.